Financing Acquisitions Meaning

 But does that mean LBOs have been black-listed by US corporates?
 “No.” The Dell-EMC deal that closed in September 2016 is a clear enough indication that Leveraged buyouts are back.
 The deal is worth about $60 billion, with two-thirds of it financed by debt.
 Will the newly formed entity produce enough cash flows to service the massive debt pile and wade its way through the complexities of the deal is something to be seen.

 Flexibility & Suitability is the name of the game

 Financing for acquisitions can be procured in various forms, but what matters most is how optimal it is and how well-aligned it is with the nature and larger goals of the deal.
 Designing the financing structure according to the suitability of the situation matters most.
 Also, the capital structure should be flexible enough to be changed according to the situation.

 Debt is undoubtedly cheaper than equity, but the interest requirements can curtail a company’s flexibility.
-Large amounts of debt is more suitable for companies which are mature with stable cash flows and aren’t in requirement for any substantial capital expenditure.
-Companies that are eyeing rapid growth, require huge quantum of capital for growth, and compete in volatile markets are more appropriate candidates for equity capital.
+Large amounts of debt are more suitable for companies that are mature with stable cash flows and aren’t in a requirement for any substantial capital expenditure.
+Companies that are eyeing rapid growth require a massive quantum of capital for growth, and compete in volatile markets are more appropriate candidates for equity capital.
 While debt and equity share the largest pie, there are other forms also which find their existence due to the uniqueness of each deal.